mailgun/documentation/source/faqs.rst

 Should I use SMTP or the HTTP API?
 **************************************************************************************************************

 It's really up to you.
 Whatever you find easier is fine with us.
-The HTTP API has some advantages, though.
+The HTTP API has some advantages, however.
 First of all, it's faster.
 Second, we think it's easier to use - you don't have to deal with MIME because we will assemble it on our side.
 Just use a request library available for your language of choice.

-Email clients says "sent via mailgun.us" with messages I send.
+Email clients say "sent via mailgun.us" with messages I send.
 How do I get rid of this?
 **************************************************************************************************************

 Check the following: